 To put it another way, the open ocean oxygen minimum dead zones have expanded in size by 4.5 million square kilometers (1.7 million square miles), which the authors compares to “the size of the European Union.”
 That is roughly 46 percent of the area of the US, or 18.5 times the size of the UK.

-This review points out that oxygen dead zones are associated with major extinction events.
-Indeed, previous studies have noted that the sudden appearance of dead zones within the oceans – sometimes called anoxic events – devastated life in the Cretaceous Period.
+It's worth pointing out, as the new study does, that oxygen-deficient oceans in warmer climates are often associated with major extinction events.
+Previous studies have noted that the sudden appearance of dead zones within the oceans – sometimes called anoxic events – devastated life in the Cretaceous Period.
 One naturally-occurring event back then killed off 27 percent of all marine invertebrates.

 Although there are plenty of extremophiles in the oceans that can live perfectly happily without oxygen, it’s a necessity for a plethora of life.
 Without it, they die, food chains collapse, and – considering how much humanity relies on the oceans – we will pay a price too high to handle.